freesewing/freesewing/markdown/dev/tutorials/pattern-design/testing-your-pattern/en.md

 set of measurements.

-But most patterns use multiple measurements, and you'll find this test gives you insight into how your pattern will adapt to differently sizes bodies.
+But most patterns use multiple measurements, and you'll find this test gives you insight into how your pattern will adapt to differently sized bodies.

 <Example
   sample